 AquariumKids.com is a website and a community created by Evan Baldonado.
 Our mission is to ensure that kids and young adults play a crucial role in the future of aquaria.
-We are dedicated to providing kids and their parents [and everyone else] with the very best aquarium information and are the leading kid aquarium website on the internet with many fun things to offer you including care sheets, videos, and much more.
+We are dedicated to providing kids, their parents, and everyone else with the very best aquarium information and we are the leading kid aquarium website on the internet.
+We offer fish care sheets, videos, and knowledge—all for free!

 Ideally, the carnival will not offer fish as prizes in the future.
 Taking care of a fish is a commitment as fish are living beings requiring respect, not things to be given away to people who aren't prepared to care for them.
 However, if the fish game does come back, you can expect to see me there at the booth, helping provide quality information for soon-to-be fishkeepers.

 In addition to our efforts in person at the carnival, AquariumKids has grown online.
 Our YouTube videos have been viewed over 1.4 million times to date and nearly 10,000 people follow us across various social media websites.

 Hello!
 My name is Evan Baldonado and I am the person behind AquariumKids.com.